espocrm/documentation/docs/administration/workflows.md

 #### Handling HTTP response

-*As of v2.6.*

-A response body of a sent HTTP request will be stored in the formula variable `_lastHttpResponseBody`.
-This variable can be accessed in a following workflow action.
+A response body of a sent HTTP request will be available in formula with a function `workflow\lastHttpResponseBody()`.
+It can be accessed in a following workflow action.
 JSON attributes can be retrieved with a function `json\retrieve`.

-It's also possible to access the last http response body with the function `workflow\lastHttpResponseBody()` (as of v2.8.6).

 !!! example

     A POST request returns a JSON body `{"id": "SOME_ID"}`.
 We need to store that ID.
 Add *Update Target Record* action in the same workflow rule and specify a formula script:

     ```
-    $id = json\retrieve($_lastHttpResponseBody, 'id');
+    $id = json\retrieve(workflow\lastHttpResponseBody(), 'id');
     entity\setAttribute('someIdField', $id);
     ```

 !!! note

-    Within a BPM process *$_lastHttpResponseBody* variable is available only within the task that contains the Send HTTP Request action.
+    Within a BPM process the last response body is available only within the task that contains the Send HTTP Request action.
 The variable won't be passed further along the process flow.

 ### Execute Formula Script

-*As of v2.6.*

 Executes a [formula](formula.md) script.
 Variables defined within a script will be passed back.
 They will be available in the next workflow actions or BPM process.